meenuanil/Portfolio-Website/README.md

 **Twitter Data Collection:** Leverages the Twitter API with Power Query and M Query for efficient data retrieval and transformation.

-### Tools

-The project utilizes the following tools:

-**Power BI Desktop:** The primary tool for designing and creating the dashboard.

-**Power Query:** Used for data collection and transformation, ensuring data is in the desired format.

-**DAX (Data Analysis Expressions):** Applied for creating custom calculations and metrics within Power BI.

-**M Query:** Used in conjunction with Power Query for advanced data manipulation and transformation.

-**Power Automate:** Integrated for automating data collection and refreshing processes, ensuring real-time insights.

 ### Problem Statement**
 The goal of this project is to provide a consolidated view of social media analytics to understand engagement, reach, and audience demographics.
 The dashboard aims to help users make informed decisions about content strategy and audience targeting.